rizzlesauce/EFogModSwap/README.md

 Once you're done editing the attachment definitions, run `Rename` to have the tool rename each attachment definition file in a standardized way to match its attachment ID.

+NOTE: extracted attachments for game version 4.4.2 should also work in 6.5.2, provided that the blueprint path has not changed.

 #### Limiting attachment combinations

 By default, the tool will try to create every possible combination of attachments with the target